 - 1. From Students in Sessions, add sessions by selecting them from the Session List box. - 2.
-Click Go to Students in Session, found next to the Sessions page title above the Tasks menu. - On the Students in Session page, select the session in the Session List box on the left side of the window. - 4.
-Select Resources, then under Student Testing Tickets select either Print all for this session or Print selected for this session.
+Click Go to Students in Session, found next to the Sessions page title above the Tasks menu. - 3.
+On the Students in Session page, select the session in the Session List box on the left side of the window. - 4.
+Select Resources, then under Student Testing Tickets select Print all for this test.

-This will open a document where you can print the student testing tickets for the session.
+This will open a document where you can print the student testing tickets for the test.